 Several ongoing global transitions, not least decarbonization, and digitalization, are significantly affecting energy systems.
 Behind these transitions are technology advances and intensified cost competition.
 They are also triggered by shifting investment flows as well as government actions to tackle urgent environmental and climate risks and achieve the targets set by the Paris Agreement.

-According to Carbon Tracker, DNV GL’s ETO is widely regarded as the go-to source for independent analysis of the energy transition.
-It has also gained traction in the finance community, where according to Nick Stansbury of Legal & General, “The energy transition is a first order issue for long term investors, and the DNV GL’s ETO is one of the leading independent studies that helps us to understand how it is likely to evolve, and what it will mean for capital markets.”
+According to Carbon Tracker, DNV’s ETO is widely regarded as the go-to source for independent analysis of the energy transition.
+It has also gained traction in the finance community, where according to Nick Stansbury of Legal & General, “The energy transition is a first order issue for long term investors, and the DNV’s ETO is one of the leading independent studies that helps us to understand how it is likely to evolve, and what it will mean for capital markets.”

 Strategy-forming tool for decision makers